ctolnai/messapp/README.md

 # messapp
-This app is for me to learn how to build a messaging app using Twilio and Python
+This app is for me to learn how to build a messaging app using Twilio and React.js

 # Getting Started with Create React App